boriskirov/fluidigrid-website/README.md

 ### Easy to use

 - 2KB file
-- Change to `:root`values for customization
+- Change to `:root` values for customization
-- Use the [Fluidigrid Generator] (cssgenerator) to create your own naming convention for custom experienc
+- Use the [Fluidigrid Generator](https://fluidigrid.com/generator) to create your own naming convention for custom experienc

 #### Check the examples